GFW-knocker/gfw_resist_tls_proxy/README.md

 # we are working on it to adjast parameters better
 stay tuned!

-# need help to implement it into xray-core of v2ray clients
+# need help to implement it into v2ray clients or xray-core